CandyOre/CS110L/README.md

 # CS110L: Safety in Systems Programming

-# Description
+## Description

-Stanford CS110L is a course about Rust Language and Systems Programming. [<u>TODO</u>] There will be a list of "what I learned" when I finished the course.
+Stanford CS110L is a course about Rust Language and Systems Programming.
+There is a list of "what I learned" for your reference.

+#### Rust Basics
+1. Memory Safety
+2. Ownership and Borrow
+3. Error handling with "Option" & "Result"
+4. Traits & Generics for Abstraction
+5. Rc(Reference Counter) & RefCell
+6. Macros

+#### Concurrency
+1. Multiprocessing vs Multithreading
+    - Examples: Google Chrome vs Firefox Explorer
+2. Synchronization Methods in Multithreading
+    - Mutex
+    - Conditional Variable
+    - Channel
+3. Basics of Distributed System
+    - Scalability
+    - Availability
+    - Security
+4. Asynchronous Programming
+    - Future
+    - Async / Await

-# Resources
+## Resources

 Most resources of this course are incomplete.
 I'll mainly focus on the Spring 2020 version, which is relatively aggregated.
 I also notice the content of this course is gradually decreasing across the years, thus maybe the course in 2022 is mostly refined.